JaysonPye/pyegramming/japanese/jp_so_far.md

 Looking ahead, my long-term goal is to work for a Japanese company.
 I don’t want to live here for 10 or 15 years and still be a beginner, as is often the case with foreigners in Japan.
 If I can work in Japanese every day, I’ll be able to deepen my understanding of Japanese culture while improving my language skills naturally.

-さらに
+Things I studied while writing (whether it be the kanji reading or use of grammar) さらに
 改善
 進歩